nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

           entrypoint: "./main.ts"
 ```

-5. Stage and commit the changes to the `deploy.yaml` file and push the changes to GitHub.
+5. Stage and commit the changes to the `deploy.yml` file and push them to the remote.

 ```sh
 git add deploy.yaml